65-year-old man dies of COVID-19 in Assam; first fatality in North-East

 Guwahati, Apr 10: The Northeast has recorded the region's first Covid-19 fatality with a 65-year-old man passing away in Assam.

 The condition of the 65-year-old retired BSF personnel turned 'alarming' on Thursday and he was shifted to SMCH during the day.
-The person was confirmed coronavirus-positive on Tuesday night and had attended the Tablighi Jamaat meet at Nizamuddin in New Delhi, He also had travelled to Saudi Arabia before that.
+The person was confirmed coronavirus-positive on Tuesday night and had attended the Tablighi Jamaat meet at Nizamuddin in New Delhi.
+He also had travelled to Saudi Arabia before that.

 Minister Himanta Biswa Sarma expressed his deepest condolences and prayers for the bereaved family.